LG LMC2075ST 2.0 cu. ft. NeoChef Countertop Microwave review

 LG LMC2075ST: Performance

-In general, we found the NeoChef to be a fairly powerful microwave, even compared to other units with similar wattage.
+In general, the NeoChef is a fairly powerful microwave, even compared to other units with similar wattage.
 We’re not sure why—1200 watts should be the same across units—but when we put in a bowl of soup to cook for two minutes on the NeoChef, it came out absolutely scalding and even baked onto the sides of the bowl at points.

 Image shows the LG LMC2075ST.